Tammin Sursok: 2006–present: Focus on films and television work

-After her UK plans fell through, Sursok relocated from Australia to Los Angeles, California in 2006 in order to concentrate on her acting career.
+After her UK plans fell through, Sursok relocated from Australia to Los Angeles in 2006 in order to concentrate on her acting career.
 That same year, she made her film debut in a bit role in the film Aquamarine.
+Sursok made a guest appearance in a 2007 episode of Rules of Engagement.
+She was offered the part after auditioning for the lead female role six times, before being told she was too young for the part.

 In 2007, after a successful audition, Sursok became the third actress to portray Colleen Carlton on the American soap opera television series, The Young and the Restless.
 Her debut was quickly met with criticism from a number of The Young and the Restless viewers.
 Despite the negativity, she received comparable positive viewer feedback.
 "The fans have been really great."
 In preparation for the role, Sursok tried to catch up on Colleen's history.
 "I watched the last six months of episodes," she said.
 "My boyfriend used to date a girl who was obsessed with Y&R, so he knew everything about it and brought me up to speed, as well."
 Sursok earned a Daytime Emmy Award nomination for her portrayal of Colleen the following year.
 After two years in the role, Sursok departed causing the writers to kill off Colleen.
 In an interview with Soap Opera Digest in October 2009, Sursok said it was difficult to pursue outside projects and appear on The Young and the Restless as well.
 Her departure was a mutual decision between Sursok and the showrunners.